amirmohideen/SpectaRacer/README.md

 1. Clone or download this repository.
 2. Open Lens Studio.
 3. Choose **File → Open Project** and select the `SpectaRacer/` folder.
-4. Lens Studio resolves the packed `.lspkg` dependencies from the `Packages/` folder automatically — no install step needed.
+4. Lens Studio resolves the packed `.lspkg` dependencies from the `Packages/` folder automatically: no install step needed.
 5. Press **Play** in Lens Studio to run in the simulator, or push to a paired Spectacles device via the device panel.

 > No npm, no build commands, no external services.
 Everything runs inside Lens Studio.